What is the Mobility Greensboro 2040 Plan?

 - System Network Solutions: Recommendations for the growth and development of a transit network, including capital costs and financial strategies.

-How can I stay informed about the project and get details on the engagement opportunities?
+How can I stay informed about project implementation?

-Please visit the project website often for up to date information on the progress of the study and opportunities to participate in the preparation of Mobility Greensboro 2040.
+Please visit the project website often for up to date information on the progress and opportunities to participate in the implementation of Mobility Greensboro 2040.
 If you would like to receive periodic updates directly via email, please join the mailing list by submitting a contact form or by emailing firstname.lastname@example.org.

-GTA and GDOT want to better understand the transit needs of existing and future customers in order to develop a plan for an enhanced, well-performing transit system that can respond to the demands of a growing region.
+GTA and GDOT want to stay informed on the transit needs of existing and future riders in order to implement a plan for an enhanced, well-performing transit system that can respond to the demands of a growing region.
 GTA conducted a similar study in 2004 (Mobility Greensboro 2015), and has met many of the goals included in the plan.
-Given the changes in land use patterns, shifting demographics, and the advent of new transit-related technology, GTA has recognized the need to update the plan to ensure that the transit system is evolving in sync with the community’s needs.
-The study will shed light on untapped markets and service areas, where service can be redirected, what network structure works best, and what new services and technology can be utilized.
+Given the changes in land use patterns, shifting demographics, and the advent of new transit-related technology, GTA has recognized the need to update the Mobility 2015 plan to ensure that the transit system is evolving in sync with the community’s needs.
+The study sheds light on untapped markets and service areas, where service can be redirected, what network structure works best, and what new services and technology can be utilized.